Peckham Family History

 These are a very useful and often under-rated resource for a reasonable price.
 The Godfrey series of Ordnance Survey reprints shows Peckham in great detail; the street names enable you to relate your ancestor’s address to local features, churches, pubs, schools and other public buildings.
 Godfrey Edition reprints are available from www.alangodfreymaps.co.uk and some bookshops.

-Two maps cover most Peckham for three different dates:
+Two maps cover most of Peckham at three different dates:

 - Peckham (S and SW) (1872, 1894, 1914),

 The remaining parts round the perimeter of Peckham feature on the following maps:

 - East: New Cross & Deptford Broadway (1871, 1894, 1914)